 If you have a property which contains a space, you should encapsulate it with double quote marks.

-• status:"In Progress",new will return all tickets with the in progress or new status.
+status:"In Progress"will return all tickets with the in progress status.status:"In Progress",newwill return all tickets with the in progress or new status.

 Searching for open and closed tickets